antogc/antaeus/README.md

   * No concurrency.
   * Errors on update invoice operation are just logged.

-Time spent initial prototype, analysis, design, implementation and tests: 8 hours
+Time spent initial prototype, analysis, design, implementation and tests: 6 hours

 ### Second evolution

-The main idea for the next evolution was to implement the billing service process in a concurrent way.
-The idea is to have two different process at the same time, on one side a process fetching customers from the db, and on the other side, the billing process for customer's invoices.
+The main idea for the next evolution is to implement the billing process in a concurrent way.
+The idea is to have two different process running at the same time:

-For the `fetch all Customers` process, I will implement a `keyset pagination` mechanism.
-The idea is to fetch `page by page` from the DB but providing customers `one by one`.
-For that purpose I will use a Channel.
-* Fetch Customer process: get page by page -> forEach customer in page -> channel.send customer
-* Invoice billing process: channel.receive customer -> get Invoices by customer -> process invoice in a courutine
+* A process fetching customers from the db.
+* Another process in charge of processing customer's invoices.

+For that purpose, I will implement a `producer-consumer` pattern using a `Channel producer`.

+The first component will be the `Channel Producer`, that is going to provide a channel serving customers.
+The producer will use a new component provided by the customer service, a `customerPageFetcher`, that component is able to get customers pages by page, using `keyset pagination`,  and then the producer will serve customers one by one.

+The second component, the `Consumer`, will be in charge of processing invoices for a specific customer, and it's going to use a coroutine for each user.

 Two important questions:
 * Why Keyset pagination?
 Because it provides better performance than regular offset pagination.
-* Why pagination for customers and no for invoices.
+* Why pagination for customers and no for invoices?.
 Looking at the initial data it seems to me that the number of customers could be large enough to require a pagination mechanism, I'm not sure the same can happen for invoices.
 Assuming a regular behaviour where invoices are processed periodically, I would not expect too much growth.

-Time spent: 4 hours
+Time spent: 6 hours

 ### Improvements

-Implement scheduled task
-Add a notification service (update invoice issue) Provide extra endpoints
-Provide configuration file